jason-leibel/jason-leibel/README.md

 Software Developer | Building polished digital experiences ✨

 - 🧠 Full-stack dev with a focus on clean, scalable systems
-- 💼 Freelancing under **LeibelTheDev** — helping brands launch premium apps & web platforms
 - ⚙️ Passionate about developer experience, CI/CD, and automation
-- 🍷 Creator of **Vinoteca**, a luxury member app for wine enthusiasts
 - 🏠 Running a Raspberry Pi homeserver (media, backups, and self-hosted tools)
-- 🧱 Always tinkering — from iOS apps to Vue dashboards to backend services
+- 🧱 Always tinkering — from mobile apps to web app dashboards to backend services

 ### Main Tech Stack & Interests